 A half-and-half cross between a pure indica and a pure sativa, this is a well-balanced strain that makes you feel uplifted while tackling your pain.
 White Widow also contains Linalool, an anti-inflammatory and pain reliever that’s also found in lavender.

-Always speak to your doctor about which medical marijuana strain is anticipated to work best for your type of chronic pain.
+Always speak to your doctor about which medical marijuana strain is anticipated to work best for your type of pain.

 It’s imperative that you start off with the lowest dose possible when you’re beginning to take medical pot.
 You’ll soon find out via a trial and error process what works best for you.

 If you do have any side effects of ingesting medical marijuana, they won’t last long and may include:

 Medical marijuana affects everyone differently, but overall the marijuana side effects are more manageable and milder than those that come with traditional medicines like opioids.

 Remember that you can only legally obtain cannabis for your chronic pain if you have a card from a medical marijuana doctor.
 That’s why it’s important for you to search for a medical marijuana doctor in your state.

 There is increasing evidence to support medical marijuana as a very effective treatment for chronic pain conditions.
 With more research being carried out into how exactly pot works in relation to thwarting pain, the drug could well turn out to be one of the most pivotal treatments of our modern times.

 When you’re new to the world of medical marijuana for pain, you may be understandably confused as to what strains work best for your medical condition.
 Don’t be afraid to ask what you may think are “stupid” questions when you speak to a medical marijuana doctor or dispensary staff.
 That’s what they’re there for.